Lighting and Decor for Apartments or Condos

 Get that clutter out of sight and out of mind.
 If you have lots of collectables, group them together in an open, glass door display case, or place them on an open wall shelf.

 You can also rotate what you display, showing only a part of your collection at any one time.
 Use decorative storage boxes to hide clutter, and consider furniture, such as ottomans, that offer hidden storage space.

 Need Help with Apartment or Condo Lighting and Decorating?

-We have other tips, articles and videos for you to check out.
-Click below to learn more about decorating apartments and condo spaces.
+We have other articles and tips to check out about decorating apartments and condo spaces.